livegnik/2way-design/2WAY High-Level Design.md

 Attributes are dynamically defined, either through API communication from the frontend or directly by the backend.

-When a user generates an Attribute on the frontend, it's transmitted to the backend's Object Manager API as a JSON document.
+When a user generates an Attribute on the frontend, it's transmitted to the backend's Graph Manager API as a JSON document.
 For example:

 ```json
 {